 The Master of Fine Arts program with a specialization in design and technology offers programs of study in:

-The recommended course of study trains students in multiple areas of the visual and/or technical aspects of the theatre, although students eventually work toward a final project in one area.
+The recommended course of study trains students in multiple areas of the visual and/or technical aspects of the theatre, although students eventually work toward specialization in one design and produce a final project in that area.
 Students choose to specialize in one of the major design areas.
 It is possible for a student with exceptional prior training in theatrical design or technology to study in more than one design area.
 However, that student will have to declare one area of study to be the primary area.

 Emphasizing performance, the design faculty trains its students to refine and apply the artist's tools to the complex process of planning and executing production design.